raspberrypilearning/shakespearean-insult-generator/worksheet.md

 1. Delete the line of code which calls the function `insult_me()`.

-1. Now add a `Text` widget to display your insult.
+1. Now add some `Text` to display your insult.
 This line of code should go between the `app =` line and the `app.display()` line:

   ```python
   message = Text(app, insult_me() )
   ```

-  This code creates a `Text` widget, adds it to the `app`, and then calls the function `insult_me()` to get an insult to display.
+  This line of code creates a `Text` object, adds it to the `app`, and then calls the function `insult_me()` to get an insult to display.

   ![Insult displayed in GUI](images/insult-in-gui.png)

-1. Now let's add a `PushButton` widget on the line immediately after the `Text` widget.
+1. Now let's add a `PushButton` on the line immediately after the `Text`.

   ```python
   button = PushButton(app, new_insult, text="Insult me again")
   ```

-  This code creates a `PushButton` widget and adds it to the `app`.
+  This code creates a `PushButton` object and adds it to the `app`.
 The button will call the function `new_insult` (which we haven't written yet) when it is pressed, and will display the text `"Insult me again"`.

 1. Write the function `new_insult()` which will be called when the button is pressed.
 You should put this code immediately after your `insult_me()` function, but be careful **not** to indent the first line of the function, otherwise Python will think this code is part of the `insult_me()` function too.